marklogic/node-client-api/CONTRIBUTING.md

 There are also tests in the `test-complete` folder.
 The setup for these is more complicated and can be found in the `Jenkinsfile` file in this repository in the `runE2ETests` function.

+## Notes on dependencies in package.json

+We are using @fastify/busboy because it has a forked copy of dicer that apparently does not have the same high security vulnerability that the 0.3.1 release of dicer has.